subhramukherjee2398/Js--Interview-Answers/Coding-Challenges/Javascript/Coding.md

  Jeep.start()
 ```

-## How to implement class inheritance in JavaScript?
+## 2.How to implement class inheritance in JavaScript?

 ```js